Skip to main content

 Important: Values submitted to Tellor are subject to dispute if they are incorrect.
 If you’re not familiar with the dispute system, please take a moment to read the DISPUTING DATA section of the Tellor documentation before you continue.

 Caution: Practice running the DVM on a testnet first!
-This is experimental software.
 See here for instructions on how to get testnet TRB for initiating test disputes.
+This is not foolproof software and your real TRB could be lost if you accidentally dispute a good value.
+(Use at your own risk.)

 1) Add your disputing address as a telliot account with the command: telliot accounts add ACCOUNT_NAME 0xYOUR_PRIVATE_KEY 80001